-- 2 tbsp basil puree or fresh basil chopped
+- 2 tablespoons basil puree or chopped fresh basil

-In a large pot over medium heat, add garlic and stir until fragrant.
+- Place garlic in a large pot over medium heat, and cook, stirring, until fragrant.

-Add drained, diced tomatoes, basil and thyme.
-Cook for 10 minutes.
+- Add tomatoes, basil and thyme and cook, stirring occasionally, for 10 minutes.

-Add reserved tomato liquid and chicken broth.
+- Add chicken broth, then measure out 1 cup reserved tomato liquid and add to broth.
 Stir and lower heat to medium-low.
-Cook, uncovered, for 35-40 minutes, stirring occasionally.
+Cook, uncovered, for 35–40 minutes, stirring occasionally.

-Add any more salt and pepper and garnish with croutons, basil and Parmesan cheese.
-ENJOY!
+- Adjust seasoning with more garlic salt and pepper if needed, and garnish with croutons, basil and Parmesan cheese.